Lipen/discrete-math-course/typst/lec-sat.typ

 == Unsat Cores via Assumptions

-#definition[Unsatisfiable Core][
+#definition[
-  A subset of clauses that is still unsatisfiable.
+  An _unsatisfiable core_ is a subset of clauses that is still unsatisfiable.
 ]

 #Block(color: blue)[
-  *With assumptions:*

-  If `solve([a1, a2, a3, ...])` returns UNSAT, solver can report which assumptions are in the conflict.
+  If `solve(assumptions = [a1, a2, a3, ...])` returns UNSAT, solver can report which assumptions are in the conflict.

-  These form an _assumption core_ --- subset of assumptions sufficient for UNSAT.
+  These form an _unsatisfiable core_ --- subset of assumptions sufficient for UNSAT.
 ]

 #example[